hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 Sub-optimal:

->facilitator: No, you don't have to, but I want you to show us what you made!
+> Facilitator: No, you don't have to, but I want you to show us what you made!

 What is good about this:

 - At least it feels like there is a little bit more freedom because you said "you don't have to"
 - However, there the clause "I want you to show us what you made!".
-  - anytime you see the phrase "I want you" in front of anything and the person (you) in this case, will feel like they did it to satisfy the facilitator over their own satisfaction.
+  - Anytime you see the phrase "I want you" in front of anything and the person (you) in this case, will feel like they did it to satisfy the facilitator over their own satisfaction.

 More optimal:

->facilitator: No you don't have to demo.
+> Facilitator: No you don't have to demo.
 Everything is optional here at Hack
->Camp.
+> Camp.
 I know you told me earlier that you're trying to make friends with more
->people.
+> people.
 I think that by demoing your project, you will gain much need
->experience.
+> experience.

 #### Not going to energizers

 Sub-optimal:

->facilitator: Come on Nick, you have to get off of Call of Duty, we have to go
+> Facilitator: Come on Nick, you have to get off of Call of Duty, we have to go
->to energizers now, the entire class is waiting for you.
+> to energizers now, the entire class is waiting for you.

->hacker: But I want to finish my game first
+> Hacker: But I want to finish my game first

->facilitator: No, but you don't have time to play!
+> Facilitator: No, but you don't have time to play!
 You can play when you get
->home.
+> home.

 Problems with this approach: